zimmski/tavor/README.md

 ## <a name="stability"></a>How stable is Tavor?

-Tavor is still in development and fare from a 1.0 release.
 There are [some bugs](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Abug) and a lot of [functionality is still missing](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) as well as [many features](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Afeature).
-However, basic functionality and features are stable enough and are successufully used in production by many projects.
+However, basic functionality and features are stable enough and are successfully used in production by many projects.

 [Individual package code coverage](https://coveralls.io/r/zimmski/tavor) is currently low but since most tests do cover a lot of Tavor's components this is not a big issue.
-However 100% coverage using hand written tests is a required feature of the 1.0 release as well as fully fuzzing the Tavor format and the Tavor binary.
+However, 100% coverage using manually written tests is a required feature of the 1.0 release as well as fully fuzzing the Tavor format and the Tavor binary.
 This means that Tavor will be equipped to test every feature of the binary and the Tavor format itself.

 Since Tavor is still a moving target, backwards-incompatible changes will happen but are documented for every release.
 This is necessary to make working with Tavor as easy as possible while still providing loads of functionality.